edwintcloud/avatarMate/docs/src/source/index.html.md

 flipV | true | false | N
 format | "image/png" | "image/png" | N

-<aside class="info">For more information about supported format values and other option supported values see the documentation for the module this api is based on (Jimp) <a href="https://www.npmjs.com/package/jimp" target="_blank">here</a>.</aside>
+<aside class="notice">For more information about supported format values and other option supported values see the documentation for the module this api is based on (Jimp) <a href="https://www.npmjs.com/package/jimp" target="_blank">here</a>.</aside>

 ## Get a Specific Avatar